nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 #### 4.1.2 Server registration

 Each service MUST define an `oauth` serviceEndpoint.
-This endpoint is either the URL of the authorization server, or in case of a compound service an URI which resolves to another service.
+This endpoint refers to another service in the DID Document with the type: `oauth`.
-In order for the client to resolve the authorization server endpoint it MUST look up the `auth` service endpoint of the service.
+In order for the client to resolve the authorization server endpoint it MUST look up the `oauth` service endpoint of the service.

 ### 4.2.
 Constructing the JWT